Naviya2/LeoMediaSearchBot/README.md

-index - Index all files from channel or group logger - Get log file stats - get recent user stats broadcast - broascast any message to all the users of bot banuser - to ban a user from database unbanuser - to unban a user from database bannedusers - Get banned users list
+index - Index all files from channel or group logger - Get log file stats - get recent user stats broadcast - broascast any message to all the users of the bot
 ```

 ## Tips